 Repeated visits to the Shinjuku office of the Japan Pension Service by Zenkoku Ippan Tokyo General Union member forced Linguage (Linguaphone) to back enroll even semi-fulltime teachers in Shakai Hoken in 2010.

-More recently, the Japan Pension Service in 2011 forced Saiei School to again back enroll a member in Shakai Hoken following demands by the union.
+The Japan Pension Service in 2011 forced Saiei School to again back enroll a member in Shakai Hoken following demands by the union.

 Berlitz Japan management has pushed out many teachers from Shakai Hoken based on phony enrollment criteria.
 This has caused a sense of crisis among many teachers.
-The union there is currently deliberating what action to take.

 What Management Doesn’t Want You To Know

 One thing we want all our members to understand is that Health Insurance Law (Article 3) and Employee Pension Insurance Law dictate enrollment in Shakai Hoken of all employees at “applicable workplaces” regardless of work hours.
 There are only 8 exceptions, stipulated in Article 3 of Health Insurance Law: